Hi, my name's Eugene. Nice to meet you!

 The trainer has a reward system to stimulate learning.
 A reward is granted upon quiz finishing—a random small piece of Georgia such as a national dish or a sword, with a Georgian name included.

-All design and programming is done by me.
+Idea, design and frontend programming is done by me.

 Tonebridge Guitar Effects